technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-This section is going to describe how to use Variadic Generics, how to interact with them and how they fit into Swift.
+This section is going to describe how to use Variadic Generics, how to interact with them and how in general they fit into Swift.

 ### Variadic Generics and tuples
 <!---    1         2         3         4         5         6         7      --->